Stage the Change FAQ's

 Q. I’m a chaperone for students and plan to attend with them.
 Do I need to buy a ticket?

 A. Yes.
 In order to ensure that we can track and account for everyone planning to attend events in the Tower Theatre, you will also need to purchase a ticket.
+Please contact our box office for the discounted chaperone rate.

 Q. I can only attend one of the two conference days.
 Do you offer a discount?